biomechday/cmu-nbd-S2023/sessions/become-a-rock-climber.md

 {% capture text %}

-Learn about the biomechanics of rock climbing.
-Become Alex Honnold is 60 minutes or less guaranteed.
+Explore different ways in which we can leverage biomechanics in and around the sport of rock climbing.

 {:.center}